Higher Institutions Football League: 2018 season summary

-In the 2018 Season, the teams were divided into two groups of 4 across two conferences; Coastal (South) and Sahel (North) with respect to their respective geographical locations in the country from which they played in return leg elimination style across four stages; Preliminaries, Quarter-finals, Semi-finals and then the Final Four where the two winners from each of the conferences battled for the prize.
+In the 2018 season, the teams were divided into two groups of four across two conferences: Coastal (South) and Sahel (North).
+They played in return leg elimination style across four stages: preliminaries, quarter-finals, semi-finals, and Final Four, where the two winners from each of the conferences battle for the prize.

 Qualification for the 2018 HiFL competition was open to all member universities of NUGA.
 However, the participating universities for the maiden edition were selected based on strong sporting/academic parameters and government endowment.

-The competition is open to all member universities of NUGA and the participating schools will emerge after a round of qualifiers.
-However, the participating universities for the maiden edition were selected based on strong sporting/academic parameters and government endowment.

 The following table lists the participating schools by conference and in alphabetical order.
-They are;